SEKOIA-IO/documentation/docs/xdr/develop/quickstart.md

 In this example, we want to invite the user `john.doe@example.com` to the Community with UUID `88dcb0c6-4efe-4256-95f1-40d2c4fefefd` and with the role `44aaa41f-24ee-41d3-a7c1-4677da8b9243`
 This can be achieved with the endpoint [Invite a user in a list of communities](https://docs.sekoia.io/xdr/develop/rest_api/community/#tag/invitations/operation/post_invitation_resource)

+!!!
+Note
+    The role UUIDs can be found with the endpoint [List the roles of a community](https://docs.sekoia.io/xdr/develop/rest_api/community/#tag/roles/operation/get_roles_resource)

 ```python
 import logging